Arihant25/askIIIT/backend/README.md

 # Jagruti Backend

-A FastAPI-based backend with ChromaDB for document search and chatbot functionality using **Qwen3 models** with CAS authentication.
+A FastAPI-based backend with ChromaDB for document search and chatbot functionality using **Qwen 3-0.6B** with CAS authentication.

 ## Features

 - **FastAPI** REST API with automatic documentation
 - **ChromaDB** for vector embeddings and semantic search
-- **Qwen3-Embedding-8B** via sentence-transformers for high-quality embeddings
+- **Qwen3-Embedding-0.6B** via sentence-transformers for embeddings
-- **Qwen3 (8B)** via Ollama for chat and summarization
+- **Qwen 3-0.6B** via Hugging Face Text Generation Inference for chat and summarization
 - **CAS Authentication** integration for IIIT login
 - **Document Processing** with text extraction and chunking
 - **Semantic Search** using Qwen3 embeddings